Taniec z gwiazdami season 11

 The 11th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on March 7, 2010 and ended on June 13, 2010.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Piotr Gąsowski continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 13 June, Julia Kamińska and her partner Rafał Maserak were crowned the champions.